Slomads Rising: Stay Length Shifts in Digital Nomad Travel, United States 2019-2024: Introduction

 \section{Introduction}

-Length of stay—here operationalised as nights per booking (NPB)—is a first‑order driver of revenue yield, labour scheduling and environmental pressure in the visitor economy.
-A single‑night shift in the mean NPB can reshape occupancy curves, staffing requirements and per‑trip carbon footprints, so destinations and accommodation providers track NPB as closely as arrivals or RevPAR.
+Length of stay (LOS)---here measured as nights per booking (NPB)---shapes occupancy curves, staffing, revenue yield, and per-trip environmental footprints in the visitor economy.
+Even a one-night shift in mean NPB can alter revenue and labor requirements at scale.

+\paragraph{Context and definitions.} The COVID-19 pandemic introduced two countervailing pressures: restrictions that initially suppressed travel, and large-scale remote work that enabled longer,``work‑from‑anywhere'' stays.
+Within the broader ``digital nomad'' segment, we use ``slomads'' to denote slow-travel remote workers who favor longer, deeper month-plus residencies.
+Industry reports and case studies have highlighted a growing month-plus share on peer-to-peer platforms; however, national, booking-weighted evidence for the United States is limited.